jsenv/core/packages/related/test/docs/comparison_jest.md

 ##### Jest

-Jest execute test file inside:
+Jest execute test files inside:

 - a child process (default)
 - a worker thread

 ##### @jsenv/test

-Jsenv execute test file inside:
+Jsenv can execute test files inside:

 - a child process
 - a worker thread
 - a web browser: Chromium, Webkit, Firefox

-There is no default runtime: it must be explicitely configured.
+Unlike jest, there is no default runtime: files must be explicitely associated with a runtime.

-Test file can be executed on one or many runtime: it's possible to execute tests on chromium and on firefox for example.
+Test file can be executed on one or many times on one or many runtimes.
+It's possible to execute tests on chromium and on firefox for example.

 ## Executing one test in node